migramirez2/Harmony-ONE/progress/artem-kolodko.md

 2024-05-21 Tue: cotinued working on Syntetix deployment: discussed deployment issues with Syntetix devs in discord channel, got some advices regarging cannon tool they use to build and publish; started preparing custom set of deployment scripts following their advice.

 2024-05-20 Mon: working on synthetix deployment: fixed issue with IPFS, almost completed test deploy on Arbitrum Sepolia, but got an error "Signer does not have publishing permissions on the "synthetix-perps-market" package" on the last step - protocol publishing.
 Didn't find any information about granting permissions, [asked](https://discord.com/channels/413890591840272394/459603818246701056/1242168007434698803) synthetix community to help in official Discord channel.

 ---

+2-Week Deliverables by 2024-05-20:

+Harmony Portfolio: implement Bridge page that repeats all major features of the Harmony Bridge client: [https://bridge.harmony.one](https://bridge.harmony.one/one).

+While working on implementing the Bridge in the Harmony Portfolio, I aimed to utilize best practices – the design was inspired by the existing bridge in the Metamask Portfolio, familiar to users but with the internal logic of the Harmony Bridge.
+I encountered nuances in the implementation, some rooted in Layerzero, and each token transfer needed manual testing, consuming significantly more time; nevertheless, I managed to thoroughly understand the architecture of the current Harmony Bridge and start implementation within a few days, which was quite swift given the complexity of this application.

+---